Introduction to MySQL WHERE Clause

 Example #6

-When you have to apply the conditions in such a way that if either of them gets fulfilled then you want that row to be retrieved in the final set then you can use OR operator to specify the conditions in the WHERE clause.
-Consider one example where we want to retrieve the records of table developers having salary greater than 27000 or is of manager position then our query statement will be as follows –
+When you have to apply the conditions so that if either of them gets fulfilled, you want that row to be retrieved in the final set, then you can use the OR operator to specify the conditions in the WHERE clause.
+Consider one example where we want to retrieve the records of table developers having a salary greater than 27000 or in a manager position.
+Then our query statement will be as follows –

 Query: